quoctran98/Online-Aquarium/docs/classes.md

 ## `Thing` class

 This is the base class for all objects in the Aquarium.
 This class is abstract and should not be instantiated directly.
 Later objects will inherit from this class.
-In the frontend, it extends the `PIXI.Sprite` class.
+In the frontend, it extends the `PIXI.AnimatedSprite` class.

 ### Properties